sigp/lighthouse/README.md

 - **BLS cryptography**: Lighthouse presently use the [Apache Milagro](https://milagro.apache.org/) cryptography library to create and verify BLS aggregate signatures.
-BLS signatures are core to Eth 2.0 as they allow the signatures of many validators to be compressed into a constant 96 bytes and efficiently verified.
+BLS signatures are core to Serenity as they allow the signatures of many validators to be compressed into a constant 96 bytes and efficiently verified.
 The Lighthouse project is presently maintaining its own [BLS aggregates